hqoss/utils/README.md

 isFunction(new ReferenceError()) // false
 ```

+Find out whether value is of type String, and has at least 1 character

 ```typescript
 isNonEmptyString("Hello, World!") // true

 isNonEmptyString("") // false
 ```

+Find out whether value is of type Array and has at least one element

 ```typescript
 isNonEmptyArray([null]) // true

 isNonEmptyArray([]) // false
 ```

+Find out whether value is of type Boolean and is true

 ```typescript
 isTrue(true) // true